qmk/qmk_firmware/keyboards/planck/keymaps/gunp/readme.md

 Another keycode in the base layer is `stick`.
 When it is press, the rules of keyboard change into persistent mode.
-Here, the right-half is exactly the `RIG-HALF` keymap.
+Here, the right-half is exactly the `RIGHT-HALF` keymap.
 The left-half initially all no-op and can be changed to other layers by tapping on the corresponded obvious keycodes (including layers `LY-thaiX` which is not accessible via `funcX`).
 To switch back to the normal rules governed by `funcX` press a `reset` keycode.